 - Pumpkin Cupcakes

-Is Pumpkin Puree the same as Pumpkin Pie Filling?
+Is Pumpkin Puree The Same As Pumpkin Pie Filling?

 Pumpkin puree and pumpkin pie filling are similar but not identical.